 - Upgrade software to the latest installation.

-Cloud security is the hottest and most debated topic in the world of cloud computing.
+Cloud technology security is the hottest and most debated topic in the world of cloud computing.
 Today, in the face of the coronavirus outbreak, many companies from Wuhan to Silicon Valley are turning to cloud providers to ensure business continuity.
 But are they aware of possible security issues in cloud computing?
 With more people working from home, the number of cyberattacks grows as rapidly as cloud adoption.
-It becomes critical for organisations to build an effective cloud security strategy.
+It becomes critical for organisations to build an effective cloud services security strategy.
 If you don’t know how to achieve maximum cloud security, contact our experts and they will be happy to help you.